 It is important that tampons are changed regularly, every 4 to 8 hours.
 Never use a tampon before or between periods, and never use a tampon to absorb vaginal discharge.
-If they wish to use feminine protection for vaginal discharge, they should use a liner instead.
+If a girl wishes to use feminine protection for vaginal discharge, she should use a pantyliner instead.